andresduke024/swift-dependency-injector/README.md

     - Every injection will get an already stored instance of the given implementation when this case is selected.
     - When is the first injection, will create, store and return a new instance of the given implementation.

-## Instantiation types

-Defines the moment of instantiation of an injected implementation.

-- **regular**:
-    - The implementation will be instantiate at the creation of the property wrapper.

-- **lazy**:
-    - The implementation will not be instantiate until it's required for the first time.

 ## License

 MIT license.
 See the [LICENSE file](LICENSE) for details.